Conversion from $W$ to Greenberger-Horne-Zeilinger states in the Rydberg-blockade regime of neutral-atom systems: Dynamical-symmetry-based approach: -to-GHZ quantum state conversion

 The time evolution of the three Rabi frequencies capable of converting a $W$ state to a GHZ state according to Eq.~\eqref{eq:thetaswitch} with parameters $\theta_{\alpha}(T) = 1.92423$, $\theta_{\beta}(T) =0.906373$, $q_1 = q_3=1$, $q_2 =-1$ are depicted by the solid lines in Fig.~\ref{fig:pulses}(a).
 In this example the relative turn-on and turn-off time $\tau$ [cf. Eq.~\eqref{eq:thetaswitch}] of these time-dependent Rabi frequencies has been chosen as one third of the total pulse duration (i.e. $\tau=1/3$).
-These time-dependent Rabi frequencies are compared with the recently proposed pulse sequences resulting from a Lewis-Riesenfeld invariant~\cite{Zheng+:20} (dashed lines).
-Time is plotted in units of the time $T_{\textrm{LR}}$ which is required to complete the state conversion $\ket{W}\to\ket{\rm GHZ}$ in the Lewis-Riesenfeld-based scheme.
-It is apparent from Fig.~\ref{fig:pulses} that the time-dependent Rabi frequencies resulting from Eq.~\eqref{eq:thetaswitch} are capable of completing the quantum state conversion in a significantly shorter time close to $T_{\rm min}$ than the ones based on the Lewis-Riesenfeld scheme.
-As can be inferred from Fig.~\ref{fig:pulses}(b), this is even valid for the case with constant Rabi frequencies described by Eq.~\eqref{eq:theta'const}.
+These time-dependent Rabi frequencies are compared with the recently proposed pulse sequences resulting from a LR invariant~\cite{Zheng+:20} (dashed lines).
+All Rabi frequencies, in both our approach and in that of Ref.~\cite{Zheng+:20}, are assumed to vanish outside of their respective time interval $[0,T]$.
+Time is plotted in units of the time $T_{\textrm{LR}}$ which is required to complete the state conversion $\ket{W}\to\ket{\rm GHZ}$ in the LR scheme.
+It is apparent from Fig.~\ref{fig:fidelities} that the time-dependent Rabi frequencies resulting from Eq.~\eqref{eq:thetaswitch} are capable of completing the quantum state conversion in a significantly shorter time close to $T_{\rm min}$ than the ones based on the LR scheme.
+The minimal conversion time $T_{\rm min}$ is achieved with time-independent Rabi frequencies ($\tau = 0$) described by Eq.~\eqref{eq:theta'const}.
+The time evolutions of the GHZ-state fidelites $F_{\textrm{GHZ}}=|\braket{\textrm{GHZ}}{\psi(t)}|$ corresponding to the pulse sequences shown in Fig.~\ref{fig:pulses} are depicted in Fig.~\ref{fig:fidelities}.
+Again the total squared pulse areas are equal for all three cases shown, namely the case of constant Rabi frequencies ($\tau=0$), Rabi frequencies turned on and off during one third of the pulse duration ($\tau=1/3$), and the Rabi frequencies of the LR scheme from Ref.~\cite{Zheng+:20}.

-The time evolutions of the GHZ-state fidelites $F_{\textrm{GHZ}}=|\braket{\textrm{GHZ}}{\psi(t)}|^2$ corresponding to the pulse sequences shown in Fig.~\ref{fig:pulses} are depicted in Fig.~\ref{fig:fidelities}.
-Again the total squared pulse areas are equal for all three cases shown, namely the case of constant Rabi frequencies ($\tau=0$), Rabi frequencies turned on and off during one third of the pulse duration ($\tau=1/3$), and the Rabi frequencies of the Lewis-Riesenfeld-based scheme~\cite{Zheng+:20}.
+In the system at hand -- as usual for optical experiments in general -- deleterious effects of decoherence are unavoidable.
+For instance, laser manipulation of atomic states leads to phases that depend on atomic positions.
+Therefore, atomic motion inevitably gives rise to dephasing.
+Another important effect in the presence of laser excitation is spontaneous emission, which represents a major relaxation channel in the system under consideration.
+In what follows, we briefly discuss these decoherence processes within the framework of a Lindblad master equation~\cite{BreuerPetruccioneBOOK:02}.
+We show that -- for realistic values of the parameters that describe them -- such imperfections have only a small effect on the fidelities of GHZ states resulting from our proposed state-conversion protocol.